Tomiwa-Akinola/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This project cotains tasks on Dynamic libraries in C
+This projects contains tasks on static library